-WhatsApp is one of the most popular messaging apps today and almost everyone uses it to stay connected with their loved ones.
+WhatsApp is one of the most popular messaging apps today, and almost everyone uses it to stay connected with their loved ones.
 It has become an irreplaceable part of our lives.
-Not just simple plain text messages, it allows you to share photos, videos, location, any file and document, and audio messages to your friends in an easy manner.
+Not just simple plain text messages, it allows you to share photos, videos, location, any file and document, and audio messages to your friends in an effortless manner.

-You already know how to voice chat with your friends on WhatsApp i.e., you simply hold the mic button to record your voice message and then release it to automatically share the recorded audio.
+You already know how to voice chat with your friends on WhatsApp, i.e., you simply hold the mic button to record your voice message and then release it to share the recorded audio automatically.
 But what if you want to send a voice message while watching a YouTube video or reading an article on Chrome?
 In that case, you must open WhatsApp and follow the lengthy procedure again.

 In this tutorial, I am going to share two simple tricks by which you can send text and voice messages to your friends on WhatsApp from anywhere in Android.
 Well, you might be wondering how’s that even possible, as WhatsApp hasn’t released any APIs yet.
 Don’t worry!
-You don’t have to install any third party app on your phone as it can be easily done using Google Assistant.
+You don’t have to install any third-party app on your phone as it can be quickly done using Google Assistant.

 Google Assistant is now an integral part of our lives, and we mostly use it to quickly access information from the internet and open apps using simple voice commands.